Davey and Goliath: Television airings

 The program had become a fixture on Saturday and/or Sunday mornings on TV stations (both religious and secular) across the country during the 1960s and 1970s.
 In the 1980s, commercial stations began gradually dropping the series.
 Religious stations picked it up in many markets and ran it in their blocks of Christian children's programs.
 By 1990, only a handful of commercial stations still aired the series.

 The show continued to air on CatholicTV Network until late in 2009, on Tri-State Christian Television also until 2010 and still aired on a few local Christian television stations.

 On cable, the Odyssey Network ran the entire series commercial-free from 1992 until 1999.
 Since the network's rebranding as the Hallmark Channel in 2001, they have only aired a few of the holiday specials with several commercial breaks, including the Snowboard Christmas special made in 2004.
 In 2008, iTunes began offering episodes as free downloads.
 By December of that year, more than 20 episodes had been made available.
 Nowadays, the episodes cost 99 cents each.

-Until the beginning of October 2018, the series was shown on Trinity Broadcasting Network (TBN) Saturday afternoons, and during the week it was seen on the TBN-owned Smile of a Child network, which is carried on digital subchannels of TBN affiliates.
+Until the beginning of October 2018, the series was shown on Trinity Broadcasting Network (TBN) Saturday afternoons.
+During the week, it was televised on the TBN-owned Smile of a Child network, which is carried on digital subchannels of TBN affiliates.